rjspencer/docs/theming.md

 AudioPlaylistPrice
 :	the price for the playlist *Note: if there is a pre-order currently active for the playlist, it'll use that price instead*

+AudioPlaylistReleaseDate
+:	the datetime the audio playlist was released on

+	**Options**

+	format
+	:	the format of the date according to [PHP date() function](http://php.net/date) *defaults to n/j/y*
+	:	if set to "relative", returns time ago such as "5 seconds ago" :	if set to "gmdate", returns a GMT date in PHP date format 'Y-M-d h:i A' (see using `{EventList}` in the ActivityStream)

 AudioPlaylistFreeDownloadQuality, AudioPlaylistPaidDownloadQuaility
 :	a string representing the quality of the free/paid version of this audio playlist. it will be one of the following: